w3c/wai-audiences/_audiences/users.md

 : Guides you through  checking a web page for some common accessibility barriers.

-**[Digital Accessibility Foundations - Free Online Course](/fundamentals/foundations-course/)** : Iintroduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates.
+**[Digital Accessibility Foundations - Free Online Course](/fundamentals/foundations-course/)** : Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates.
 It is designed **for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
 The course is free, with optional certificate.
 {:.paragraph-like}

 We encourage you to look around the W3C WAI website to find other information that you might be interested in reading or sharing with others.